shehabelhariry/es_course_2021/lec_1/01-let-and-const.md

 - You should always give an initial value to a `const` variable

 ## let
-- `let` is used for values that you intend to change (in loops and reasigns)
+- `let` is used for values that you intend to change (in loops and reassigns)

 ## var vs let
-- The main difference betweeen var and let is that let is scoped to the `block` while var is scoped to the function
+- The main difference between var and let is that let is scoped to the `block` while var is scoped to the function
 - The other difference is that let (and const) are not hoisted

 ### Example 1